DonjhaiH/CDC-chronic/README.md

 The analysis includes:

 - A scatterplot of poverty prevalence versus diabetes prevalence with the estimated conditional mean and 95% confidence band
-- A choropleth map showing geographic variation in diabetes prevalence across U.S. states
+- Two choropleth maps showing geographic variation in diabetes and poverty prevalence across U.S. states from 2019.

 These visualizations support the plausibility of a linear mean relationship and highlight regional health disparities.